South Carolina State Payroll Tax Information

 For more information visit the South Carolina Department of Social Services.

-Remit Withholding for Child Support garnishments payments will be automatically calculated and handled by PayWow.Try PayWow Now for FREE
+Remit Withholding for Child Support garnishments payments will be automatically calculated and handled by PayWow.Get Started Now

 A reciprocal is an agreement between two states that allows residents of one state to request exemption from tax withholding in the other (reciprocal) state.
 This can save the employer from trouble of having to file multiple state returns.
 The following are the reciprocal states of South Carolina.